MrGreensWorkshop/ArduinoPico_RasPiPicoW_AlexaEnabledSmartDevices/README.md

 ### Release (example.zip)

 I put Config Manager and Fauxmo to corresponding sample folders so that you can open and compile projects easily.
-I've also included precompiled binaries for Raspberry Pi Pico W, for examples with Configuration manager.
+I've also included precompiled binaries for Raspberry Pi Pico W, for examples with Config Manager.

 ```
 <examples>/